SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 You write an assertion by calling the global ``assert`` function.
-You pass the ``assert`` function an expression that equates to ``true`` or ``false``, and a string message to display if the result of the condition is ``false``:
+You pass the ``assert`` function an expression that equates to ``true`` or ``false``, and a message that should be displayed if the result of the condition is ``false``:

 .. testcode:: assertions